Jake-Verburgt/rcac-hpc-exchange/docs/week1/access.md

 it will hold onto your applications and running shells unless you don't log in for 2 weeks.

-## Open OnDemand (OOD)
+## Open OnDemand (OOD) / Gateway

-Open on Demand, also known as the Gateway, is a modern web interface to our HPC resources.
+Open OnDemand, also known as the Gateway, is a modern web interface to our HPC resources.
 You don't need to open a terminal, or understand a UNIX command-line shell.
 Although, you can open a shell from it.
 You can check/edit files and